bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ### Disassembly
 <p align="left">
-I used a box cutter blade to pry the plastic faceplace from the stainless steel back.
+I used a box cutter blade to pry the plastic faceplate from the stainless steel back.
 Once all clips were apart, I disconnected the battery cable from the motherboard to allow for the back to be completely separate from the front half of the unit. <br/>
 <br/>
 <p align="center">
 Figure 3. iPod Opened:<br/>